PhoenixTales/wiki.gothicarchive.org/misc/curiosities.md

 - probabaly multiplayer-only mechanic
 - dead players return at _Stone Circle Of The Damend_
 - `KDF_40_GladYouWereDead`: `Risen from the dead, eh?
 Watch out the next time!`
+- `<...> was brought back to the Kingdom Of The Living by a powerful alchemist.`
+  - German: `... wurde von einem mächtigen Alchemisten wieder in das Reich der Lebenden zurückgeholt.`

 ## Fall Gitter Secret
 - only found in one of zens in 0.64b (unclear in which one)